oskiv6/libchain/README.md

 ---

-You can learn more aboout this libary in `examples`
+You can learn more about this libary in `examples` and `DOC.md`

+---